OWASP/www-project-proactive-controls/docs/archive/2018/c6-digital-identity.md

 ## Description

 Digital Identity is the unique representation of a user (or other subject) as they engage in an online transaction.
 Authentication is the process of verifying that an individual or entity is who they claim to be.
 Session management is a process by which a server maintains the state of the users authentication so that the user may continue to use the system without re-authenticating.
-The [NIST Special Publication 800-63B: Digital Identity Guidelines (Authentication and Lifecycle Management)](https://pages.nist.gov/800-63-3/sp800-63b.html) provides solid guidance on implementing digital identity, authentication and session management controls.
+The [NIST Special Publication 800-63B: Digital Identity Guidelines (Authentication and Life Cycle Management)](https://pages.nist.gov/800-63-3/sp800-63b.html) provides solid guidance on implementing digital identity, authentication and session management controls.

 Below are some recommendations for secure implementation.